richien/casting-agency/backend/docs/APIDOCS.md

 ## Introduction

 The Casting Agency application models a company that is responsible for creating movies and managing and assigning actors to those movies.
 This API document details the available endpoints for performing these actions.
+The API was developed following REST principles.

 ## Getting Started
 - Base url: This API is not currently hosted but can be accessed in a local environment on the following url. `--TODO-- Use the Heroku url`